 In order to add that section to our state’s founding document, Republicans would need to maintain control of both legislative chambers after the 2022 elections, then approve identical language in either 2023 or 2024.
 The matter would then go on a statewide ballot, and would require a majority vote to be enacted.

-Typically, proposed constitutional amendments are included on Iowa's general election ballots.
-But the legislature need not wait until November 2024 for the public's judgment.
+Typically, proposed constitutional amendments are included on Iowa’s general election ballots.
+But the legislature need not wait until November 2024 for the public’s judgment.
 Lawmakers could schedule a statewide vote at any time.
-A constitutional amendment to require a supermajority legislative vote for any tax increase was on a June 1999 ballot.
-(Voters rejected that proposal.)
+Constitutional amendments to limit state spending and require a supermajority legislative vote for any tax increase were on a June 1999 ballot.
+(Voters rejected both proposals.)

 In light of opinion polls showing most Iowans don’t support adding abortion language to the constitution, Republicans might see an advantage in passing the amendment early next year and setting the vote for the spring or summer of 2023.
 Turnout for a special referendum on the abortion amendment would be much lower than in a presidential election year.
 A low-turnout environment might favor abortion opponents.

 Top image originally published on the Facebook page of Iowa Right to Life, August 19, 2021.